 This post contains affiliate links, see my disclosure policy for more information.

 Monday, Tuesday, Wednesday, and Friday are our school days.
-We stick to a four day week.
-This means we have a catch up day, or a day to relax and have fun, do a field trip, or to run errands, whatever fits our schedule.
+We stick to a four-day week.
+This means we have a catch-up day or a day to relax and have fun, do a field trip, or run errands, whatever fits our schedule.

 Subjects that we are all doing together are a little light this year.
 We’ll be doing Canadian social studies together, learning all about Canada.
 My girls will still be doing science and history together using the same curriculum.